w3c-fedid/FedCM/explainer.md

   must be provided from the RPs top level origin.
 * Personalized buttons.
-The display of personalized login information on a button in the RP origin is implemented as an IDP iframe that requires third party cookies
+The display of personalized login information on a button in the RP origin is implemented as an IDP iframe that requires third party cookies.
-* Session Refresh without top-level navigation or popups
+* Session Refresh without top-level navigation or popups.

 ### Goals